noahwagner04/Meridian59_Tools/bgf2png/README.md

 # bgf2png
-This program converts a BGF file into a set of PNGs.
-The program also outputs a JSON file with metadata such as shrink_factor, sprite and group counts, and the dimentions, offset, and hotspots of each image.
+This program converts a BGF file into a PNG texture atlas.
+The program also outputs a JSON file with metadata such as shrink_factor, sprite and group counts, and the location, dimentions, offset, and hotspots of each image.
 ## Installation
 You’ll need to build from source.
 First, install CMake and its dependencies.
 Then, in this directory, run:
 ```